FCC-Sierra-Pacific-Power-NV-Energy/Plug-in--aws/text/README.md

 ### Generic return codes

-- 0 successful match (RegEx, XPath, JSONPath)
+- 0 successful match (RegEx, XPath, JSONPath) or transformation (XSLT)
 - 1 no match (RegEx, XPath, JSONPath)
 - 2 error reading input or parsing expression
+- 3 invalid or missing XSL file
+- 4 error while transforming with XSLT
+- 5 error while attempting to create output directory

 ## Logging
 To change the logging level, add the following named loggers to the Log4j configuration file located at: